libis/rdm-integration/cdi_update.md

 # DDI-CDI Update Plan: Migration to cdi-viewer

-## ✅ IMPLEMENTATION COMPLETED
+## ✅ IMPLEMENTATION COMPLETED (Updated January 2026)

-This migration has been successfully implemented.
+This migration has been successfully implemented and later simplified.
 Below is the summary of changes made.

 ---